• Skip to primary navigation

 To freeze, simply place cooled fish cakes onto a wax paper-lined baking sheet and freeze for a half hour or so (so you don’t mush them when you seal them).
 Then, place in vacuum sealer bags, seal (per vacuum sealer instructions) and freeze.
 Alternatively, place the fish cakes in freezer-safe bags or freezer-safe containers.
 Freeze for up to 2 to 3 months.

-Thaw in the refrigerator overnight when ready to enjoy.
-Once thawed, fry in a pan (greased with some cooking oil) on the stovetop over medium-low to medium heat until heated through.
-Another option is to bake in the oven on a sheet pan at 350 degrees Fahrenheit until heated through.
+Thaw the fish cakes in the refrigerator overnight when you are ready to enjoy them.
+Once thawed, fry the fish cakes in a frying pan (greased with some cooking oil) on the stovetop over medium-low to medium heat until heated through.
+Another option is to bake them in the oven on a sheet pan at 350 degrees Fahrenheit until heated through.

 What To Serve With Fish Cakes